lm3nitro/Projects/New/Firewall Evasion.md

 ### Set TTL :

 The `--ttl` option in Nmap allows you to specify TTL value for the packets sent during a scan.
 TTL is a field in the IP header that specifies the maximum number of hops a packet can take before it is discarded.
 Each router that forwards the packet decrements the TTL value by one.
-This option might be useful if you think the default TTL exposes your port scan activities.
+This option might be useful if you think the default TTL exposes port scan activities.

 ```
 nmap -sS -Pn --ttl 1 -p80,3389 192.168.91.130 -nnvvv --packet-trace